numbers0580/web-module-challenge-scope-and-closure/README.md

 console.log("a defined? " + (typeof a !== 'undefined'));
 console.log("b defined? " + (typeof b !== 'undefined'));
 ```
+From what I've learned, 'a' would be the only one listed as 'var' and 'b' would not be assigned 'var, let, or const' but it would be equal to 3.
+This would make b = 3, but 'a' would still be undefined.

 2. Write a function that would allow you to do this using a closure.
 (This is another interview question we've seen before - when you're ready for answers, view an explanation [here](https://www.coderbyte.com/algorithm/3-common-javascript-closure-questions)).